 - Apron Matron: Aunt Bessie.

 - The Artifact: A couple of the original songs don't quite fit the retooled stage plays, but are included anyway because they're so iconic.
-A particular mention has to go to Tiny's "I Am" Song — this was the song that he sang in his very first appearance in The Treasure of Luna Bay and served as an introduction to his character, where he explains that he's a pirate because he grew up as one and that plundering and stealing is the only thing he knows how to do.
+A particular mention has to go to Pinky's "I Am" Song — this was the song that he sang in his very first appearance in The Treasure of Luna Bay and served as an introduction to his character, where he explains that he's a pirate because he grew up as one and that plundering and stealing is the only thing he knows how to do.
 It fit perfectly for his character in that play — but in the re-tool, Gory Gabriel's Treasure, not so much.
-For one thing, here Tiny has been on-stage since the beginning, and a big part of his character has been to lament that he's just a galley boy whose main job is to peel potatoes, and who isn't allowed to join in on the plundering and stealing, and proves to be much too soft-hearted to be any good at it when he does get the chance.
+For one thing, here Pinky has been on-stage since the beginning, and a big part of his character has been to lament that he's just a galley boy whose main job is to peel potatoes, and who isn't allowed to join in on the plundering and stealing, and proves to be much too soft-hearted to be any good at it when he does get the chance.

 - Bald of Evil: You wouldn't know it most of the time, but it's revealed in the very first play that Captain Sabertooth is actually bald.
 His long black hair is a wig.